solana-labs/solana/bench-exchange/README.md

     swap requirements.
 A trade swap may not wholly satisfy one or both of the trade orders in which case the trade orders are adjusted appropriately.
 As long as the swap requirements are met there will be an exchange of tokens between accounts.
-Any price spread is deposited into the broker's profit account.
+Any price spread is deposited into the Swapper's profit account.
 All trade swaps are recorded in a new account for posterity.
 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on